KnudsenMorten/ClientInspectorV2-DeploymentKit/README.md

 | Azure Resource Group for Azure Data Collection Endpoint | Azure app used for log ingestion | Contributor                  | needed to create/update DCEs (if needed after deployment)                 |
 | Azure LogAnalytics Workspace                            | Azure app used for log ingestion | Contributor                  | needed to create/update Azure LogAnaltyics custom log tables              |

 If you want to separate permissions from log ingestion and create/update table/DCR management, you can do this by creating a separate Azure app used for table/DCR management (fx. xxxx - Automation - Log Ingest Management).
-Please go to section [Azure RBAC Security adjustment, separation of permissions between log ingestion and table/DCR management] (#Azure RBAC Security adjustment, separation of permissions between log ingestion and table/DCR management)
+[Click here to see the security separate with 2 Azure app's](#azure-rbac-security-adjustment-separation-of-permissions-between-log-ingestion-and-tabledcr-management)

 ## Azure RBAC Security adjustment, separation of permissions between log ingestion and table/DCR management
 You need to adjust permissions according to these settings: